TrinaNix4/CS1410_c_lecture_notes/Readme.md

 # friend functions - binary
 - not members of the class
-- given access to the private member variables
+- but still given access to the private member variables

 * use keyword friend in prototype
 * no special syntax in definition